New Year’s resolutions to fight climate change

 One of the leading causes of global warming is burning fossil fuels to power our homes.
 Switching to green energy is one of the single biggest things you can do to cut your carbon emissions.
 And with Britain’s greenest energy company, you get 100% green electricity - a fifth of which comes from our own windmills and sunmills.
-Plus, our gas is 14% green and set to get even greener once we start to build our green gasmills.
+Plus, our green gas is set to get even greener once we start to build our green gasmills.

 Whether or not you’re supplied with green energy, it helps to be efficient with what you use.
 Things like using LED bulbs, turning down your heating, or washing your clothes on a cool wash all contribute to lowering your energy use.
 Here are more tips on how to save energy.

 Cut your transport emissions

 Transport is the leading contributor to climate change in the UK, but there are things you can do to limit your impact.
 You could try using your car less, cycling or walking to work if at all possible.
 You’ll cut your carbon footprint if you use public transport, as more people are being transported on one vehicle.